daviddiefenderfer/slim-bot/README.md

 Module for adding command features to an input field

 Attaches an event listener to the provided input element.
-When prefix is entered, input gets `.console-mode` class and starts listening for commands.
+When prefix is entered, input gets `.console-mode` class and starts listening for commands

 ##Installation